nextcloud/documentation/admin_manual/enterprise_user_management/user_auth_shibboleth.rst

  .. note:: In many scenarios Shibboleth is not intended to hide the user's
     password from the service provider, but only to implement SSO.
-If that is the case it is sufficient to protect the ownCloud base url with Shibboleth.
+If that is the case it is sufficient to protect the Nextcloud base url with Shibboleth.
     This will send Web users to the IdP but allow desktop and mobile clients to continue using username and password, preventing popups due to an expired Shibboleth session lifetime.